Why Is Your Pet Suddenly Lethargic? Discover the Hidden Reasons and What You Can Do About It!

 Pain or Discomfort

 One of the most common reasons pets may lose interest in activities is pain or discomfort.
-Conditions such as arthritis, dental issues, or injuries can make movement painful, leading to decreased activity.
+Conditions such as arthritis, dental issues, underlying illness, or injuries can make movement painful, leading to decreased activity.
+You could consider using pain scales for both dogs and cats to help assess their discomfort more accurately.
+Dr. Emilea Burton offers helpful examples of these scales on her website, which you can explore here.
+These resources provide a clearer picture of your pet's well-being.

 Signs of Pain in Pets: